-Figure A22: Day-Ahead Ancillary Services Prices and Price Convergence
+Figure A32: Day-Ahead Ancillary Services Prices and Price Convergence

 The figures above show the convergence of MISO's energy market prices.
 Price convergence is also important for MISO's ancillary services markets, which are jointly optimized with the energy markets.
-These markets have operated without significant issues since their introduction in January 2009.
-Figure A22 shows monthly average day-ahead clearing prices in 2019 for each ancillary services product, along with day-ahead and real-time price differences.
+Figure A32 shows monthly average day-ahead clearing prices in 2020 for each ancillary services product, along with day-ahead and real-time price differences.

-Figure A22: Day-Ahead Ancillary Services Prices and Price Convergence 2019
+Figure A32: Day-Ahead Ancillary Services Prices and Price Convergence